 You might be considering a free VPN because you want to try out the benefits of VPNs before committing to a monthly payment.
 This is understandable, but you might not get the full experience with a free subscription.
 Paid VPNs are generally more secure and offer more options, such as unlimited data, unlimited speeds, proper customer support, and access to streaming services from all over the world, wherever you are.

 If you don’t want to spend too much money, but want to try a premium VPN, there is a strong up-and-comer that we wholeheartedly recommend, namely Surfshark.
-For less than $2 USD per month, you get all the advantages of a premium VPN, including a 30-day money-back guarantee.
+For $2.49 USD per month, you get all the advantages of a premium VPN, including a 30-day money-back guarantee.
 If it turns out Surfshark is not the right VPN for you, you will get your money back without any hassle.